erfan-khadem/ssh-liberty-bridge/README.md

 Note that almost any variable specified by `.env` file can be overridden using the cli interface of the generator or normal environmental variables.
 Also if the `.env` file is not in its usual location, you may provide it to your code using the `--env` flag.
+You may also have to run the commands as root to access your user config path.
+In this case you also have to install python requirements from the first step as root.

 For example, to add 5 new users, do the following: